ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 - `trlat`: Top-right latitude
 - `trlon`: Top-right longitude

-- Polygon to define the area:
-  The web app version of TouchTerrain can load a polygon (or poly line) from an uploaded kml file which will supersede the bllat, etc. extent settings.
+- Polygon to define the area: The web app version of TouchTerrain can load a polygon (or poly line) from an uploaded kml file which will supersede the bllat, etc. extent settings.

   The standalone version can read a kml file using the `poly_file` or `polyURL` parameters.
 For both, the first polygon found will be used as a mask, i.e. the model will only cover terrain inside the polygon.
 If no polygon is found, the first polyline is used instead.
-(Holes in polygons are ignored). kmz files are __not__ supported at this time.
-To convert kmz to kml, unzip it (will be doc.kml) and rename doc to the (pre-dot) name of the kmz file.
+(Holes in polygons are ignored). *kmz files are __not__ supported at this time.* To convert kmz to kml, unzip it (will be doc.kml) and rename doc to the name of the kmz file.

   - `poly_file` : path to a local kml file
   - `polyURL` : URL to a publicly readable(!) kml file on Google Drive

-  The standalone version also supports: `polygon` :  a GeoJSON polygon,
+  The standalone version also supports: `polygon` :  a GeoJSON polygon

 - `bottom_image`: (default: `null`).
 If a filename to a valid greyscale (1-band) 8-bit local image is given (e.g. *TouchTerrain_bottom_example.png* in the *stuff* folder), the image is centered, uniformly resized to have a generous fringe and used to create a relief on the bottom.
 Low values (black pixels, 0) create a high relief (with a large gap from the buildplate), white pixels (255) make no relief.
 Must have a base thickness > 0.5 mm.
 The highest relief is scaled to be 80% of the base thickness.
 Note that this relief may adversely affect bed adhesion and will certainly make the first few layers considerably slower to print!

 - `clean_diags`: (default: `null`).
-Eliminate 2x2 diagonal filled and empty cells in a DEM that lead to nonmanifold models with 4 faces sharing the same edge.
+Eliminates 2x2 diagonal filled and empty cells in a DEM that lead to non-manifold models with 4 faces sharing the same edge.
+(Here 0 means undefined and 1 means a valid elevation):

   ```
   01    and    10
   10           01
   ```
+    This only works on a model for which its raster contains undefined (NoData, NaN) values.
+This is off by default as it takes time and most modern slicers can handle non-manifold (i.e. non watertight) models. *However, if you plan to import the model into other 3D applications (e.g. Meshmixer, Fusion 360, Microsoft 3D builder), you should set this to true.*

 - `fileformat`: file format for 3D model file.
   - `obj`: wavefront obj (ascii)